iterative/ldb-resources/documentation/Command-summary.md

 `--preview [integer]`

-Preview dataset instantiates data objects passing a specific lambda (for example, downscaling size for images).
-Has no effect if storage does not support object lambdas or code access points not configured.
+Preview dataset instantiates data objects using a specific lambda function (for example, downscaling to specific size for image previews).
+Has no effect if storage does not support object lambdas, or code access points are not configured.

 # COMMIT

 `COMMIT` takes the currently staged dataset and saves it to LDB.
-This action makes workspace "clean" meaning any changes are saved and it can be deleted if needed.
-The result of `COMMIT` command is a dataset with updated version.
+This action makes workspace "clean" – meaning that all changes are saved, and workspace can be erased if needed.
+The result of `COMMIT` command on "dirty" workspace is a new version of dataset.

 # DIFF \<ds:\<name\>\> [ds:\<name\>]

-`DIFF` prints a list of member differences between two datasets. `DIFF` with one-argument can only run from a workspace and assumes first comparand to be staged dataset.
+`DIFF` prints a list of differences between two datasets. `DIFF` with one argument can only run from a workspace and assumes the first comparand to be staged dataset.

 # LIST  \<arg-list\>